-COVID-19 Notice - Non-Medical Masks
+COVID-19 Notice - Non-Medical Masks or Face Coverings

-Siemens Transportation Group Inc. continues to closely monitor the COVID-19 pandemic and is taking all necessary precautions to ensure the health and safety of our Employees/Contractors while continuing to provide essential services to our communities.
+Siemens Transportation Group Inc. continues to closely monitor the COVID-19 outbreak and is taking all necessary precautions to ensure the health and safety of our Employees/Contractors while continuing to provide essential services to our communities.